reeyarn/cik_cusip_mapping/README.md

 The output csv from leoliu0/cik-cusip-mapping assumes that cik--cusip link does not change overtime.
-See his explanation below.
+See his explanation below, in "Reason for not having a timestamp".
 But in my case, I need to build cik--name--cusip6---begdate--enddate structure, to be merged with Compustat/CRSP with CUSIP6 and date range.
 For this purpose, my output looks like the following:

 `finalset.loc[finalset.cik==772263, ["cik", "comnam", "cusip6", "strdate_subset", "enddate_subset", "strdate", "enddate"]]`

 ```
-"""
           cik                comnam  cusip6 strdate_subset enddate_subset    strdate    enddate
 24310  772263  BEEBAS CREATIONS INC  076590     1994-04-08     1994-06-10 1994-04-08 1995-11-03
 72845  772263           NITCHES INC  65476M     1998-02-10     2007-01-10 1996-11-20 2008-11-26
-"""
 ```

 The other files are not touched for now.